Standard Conjectures and Height Pairings: Introduction

-Finally, we can use this splitting to define a lifting called {\em $\sL$-lifting} for the projection $\ol\Ch^*(X)\lra \Ch^*(X_K)$, and thus a {\em $\sL$- pairing} on $\Ch^*(X_K)$.
-We will define $\sL$- liftings for divisors $\Ch^1(X_K)$ and $0$-cycles $\Ch^n(X_K)$ in Corollary \ref{cor-lef-pic}, \ref{cor-lef-0c}.
+The first one is that Conjectures \ref{conj-nd}, \ref{conj-lef}, \ref{conj-hod} imply some so called {\em $\sL$-lifting} for the projection $\ol\Ch^*(X)\lra \Ch^*(X_K)$, and thus a {\em $\sL$- pairing} on $\Ch^*(X_K)$.
+We will define unconditionally the $\sL$- liftings for divisors $\Ch^1(X_K)$ and $0$-cycles $\Ch^n(X_K)$ in Corollary \ref{cor-lef-pic}, \ref{cor-lef-0c}.
 As a consequences, we will have some canonical arithmetic liftings of the generating series of Kudla's divisors and $0$-cycles.